-Most recent data available for the 2018 National Indigenous Reform Agreement (NIRA) Report (2016-17 reporting cycle) is 2015.
-Aggregated data for a 3-year period (2013 to 2015) will be reported for the current reporting period.
-Single year data (2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014 and 2015) will be reported for time series, noting that previously supplied data will be used unless a resupply is provided.
+Most recent data available for the 2019 National Indigenous Reform Agreement (NIRA) Report (2017-18 reporting cycle) is 2016.
+Aggregated data for a 3-year period (2014 to 2016) will be reported for the current reporting period.
+Single year data (2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015 and 2016) will be reported for time series, noting that previously supplied data will be used unless a resupply is provided.
 Information is included in the National Perinatal Data Collection (NPDC) for all live births and stillbirths of at least 400 grams birthweight or at least 20 weeks gestation.
 Until 2011, the NPDC only included information on the Indigenous status of the mother.
 From 2011, the NPDC included information on the Indigenous status of the baby for selected jurisdictions-New South Wales, Victoria, Queensland, the Australian Capital Territory and the Northern Territory.
 The mandatory collection of this data item began from July 2012 following its inclusion in the Perinatal National Minimum Data Set (NMDS).
 National data based on the NMDS data item are therefore available for the latter 6 months of 2012, and 2013 is the first full calendar year for which nationally standardised data on the Indigenous status of babies are available.
 Disaggregation by Indigenous status is recommended to be reported using 3-year combined data for the current reporting period due to the relatively small number of low birthweight babies born to Indigenous mothers each year.
 Single year data are to be reported for time series.
-To report trends, the body assessing progress over time may separately request percentage change and statistical significance testing for this indicator directly from the data provider (AlHW).
+To report trends, the body assessing progress over time may separately request percentage change and statistical significance testing for this indicator directly from the data provider (the AIHW).
 Variability bands accompanying perinatal data should be used where there are at least 3 full calendar years of data available for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous comparisons.
-Variability bands will be provided for Indigenous status of the baby stratified by Indigenous status of the mother for the first time, as this is the first year of reporting 3 full years of data.
-Baseline year for the Council of Australian Governments' NIRA (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; baseline year for this indicator is 2007; target year is 2018.
+Baseline year for the COAG NIRA target (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; data reported for this indicator since 2007; target year is 2018.
 The term 'Aboriginal and Torres Strait Islander people' is preferred when referring to the separate Indigenous peoples of Australia.
-However, the term 'Indigenous' is used interchangeably with 'Aboriginal and Torres Strait Islander' in this indicator set to assist readability.
+However, the term 'Indigenous' is used interchangeably with 'Aboriginal and Torres Strait Islander' in this indicator to assist readability.
 Representational attributes Representation class: Percentage Data type:RealUnit of measure:PersonFormat:N[N].N Indicator conceptual framework Framework and dimensions:

 Health Conditions

 Data source attributes

-Data sources: Data Source
+Data sources: -Data Source

 AlHW National Perinatal Data Collection (NPDC)

 Frequency

 Calendar years ending 31 December each year

 Data custodian

 Australian Institute of Health and Welfare

 Accountability attributes

 Reporting requirements: National Indigenous Reform Agreement.

-Organisation responsible
+Organisation responsible Australian Institute of Health and Welfare

 for providing data: